On symmetries of a sub--Riemannian structure with growth vector $(4,7)$: Local control and geodesics

-\end{prop*} \begin{proof} The line \eqref{line} corresponds to $K=0$ and thus $h(t)=h(0)$ is constant and defines the vector of constants $(C_1,C_2,C_3,C_4)$.
+The line \eqref{line} corresponds to $K=0$ and thus $h(t)=h(0)$ is constant and defines the vector of constants $(C_1,C_2,C_3,C_4)$.
 The length of this vector is equal to one on the level set $\frac{1}{2}$.
 If $K \neq 0$ we obtain $x, \ell_1,\ell_2,\ell_3$ by direct integration of the first part of \eqref{xl} and involving the initial condition, where $h(t)$ is given by \eqref{h1}.
 Substituting the results into the second part of \eqref{xl} we get $y_1,y_2,y_3$ by integration.
 The solutions define family of curves starting at the origin such that the Hamiltonian $H$ is constant along them.
-Geodesics correspond to the level set $H=\frac{1}{2}$, i.e. $h_0^2+h_1^2+h_2^2+h_3^2=1$.
+Unit--speed geodesics are contained in the level set $h_0^2+h_1^2+h_2^2+h_3^2=1$.
 According to Proposition \ref{vert-p} this restriction reads as \eqref{level}. \end{proof}